Share this:

 Strong customer support

-those phrases may reappear in AI-generated summaries.
+Those phrases may reappear in AI-generated summaries.

 What This Means in Practice